WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTRequirements/PCTREADME.md

 1. [[PermissiveCommons]]: provides an overview of the broader goals of the project.
 2. [[About]]: Is intended to provide historical information that is generally intended for non-technical people.
-3. [[Use-Cases]]: is intended to provide the business systems related descriptions of various applications, related requirements, considerations and related works.
+3. UseCases: haven't been regenerated yet, but will intended to provide the business systems related descriptions of various applications, related requirements, considerations and related works.
 4. [[POCAppRequirements]]: is intended to be developed as a Requirements Specification, in-effect.
-5. [[ExistingEcosystems]]: provides information about existing solutions and will in-turn support the ability to provide considerations about interopability and pre-existing functionality / methods.
+5. A section on existing ecosystems will be developed to provides information about existing solutions and will in-turn support the ability to provide considerations about interopability and pre-existing functionality / methods.
 6. [[WorkInProgress]]: provides information about whatever is currently 'work in progress' and/or any information about progress that has already been made.

 ### Ontology Modelling